BLOG BITS & PIECES

 We learn from other people's mistakes.
 Had they not made those mistakes, we might be making the same ones.
 In other words, most of us who sit in judgment of those who made mistakes are no better than they -- just luckier.

 When a person you should love but don’t dies, you are left with a clear picture of what a wonderful person the deceased really was.
 The devil ceases to whisper lies in your ear about that person.
 You realize you wasted precious moments and robbed yourself of a close relationship with that person because you focused on the negative and believed the father of lies.
-You grieve all the more not only because of the loss before the death, but because you are left with such a burden of guilt.
+You grieve all the more not only because of the lost time with the person before the death, but because you are left with such a burden of guilt.
 Better to see that person through God’s eyes before his or her time on earth is done.
 And then maybe the same will be done for you before you pass away.

 One cannot trust advice from a person whose morals are weak.
 Only those who wish to follow the same path as the person giving advice would seek that morally weak person’s advice and they would do so in order to validate their own behavior (or misbehavior).